Gwyneth Paltrow: Personal life

-Relationships and children
+Relationships and marriages

-Paltrow became engaged at age 24 to actor Brad Pitt, whom she dated from 1994 to 1997.
+Paltrow became engaged in December 1996 to actor Brad Pitt, whom she dated from 1994 to 1997.
 According to Paltrow, they called off the engagement because she was not ready for marriage.
 She later said that, as this was her first high-profile relationship with another celebrity, it taught her the need for public discretion about her love life.

 Paltrow began dating actor Ben Affleck in October 1997 after meeting at a Miramax dinner, and they worked together on Shakespeare in Love (1998).
-Although they split in January 1999, months later Paltrow persuaded Affleck to co-star with her in Bounce (2000) and they rekindled their relationship.
-They eventually broke up in October 2000.
+Although they split in January 1999, months later Paltrow persuaded Affleck to co-star with her in Bounce (2000), and they rekindled their relationship.
+They ultimately broke up in October 2000.
 In 2015, Paltrow said she and Affleck remain friends.

-In October 2002, Paltrow met Chris Martin of the British band Coldplay backstage three weeks after the death of her father, Bruce Paltrow, for which the Coldplay song "Fix You" was written to help Paltrow through her grief.
-They married in December 2003 in a ceremony at a hotel in Southern California.
-She was pregnant with their child at the time of their wedding.
-Paltrow and Martin have two children together: a daughter, Apple, born in 2004, and a son, Moses, born in 2006.
+In October 2002, Paltrow met Chris Martin of the British band Coldplay backstage three weeks after the death of her father, Bruce Paltrow.
+The Coldplay song "Fix You", released in September 2005, was written to help Paltrow through her grief.
+They married on December 5, 2003, at the Santa Barbara County Courthouse.
+She was pregnant at the time of their wedding.
+Paltrow and Martin have two children together: a daughter, Apple, born in May 2004, and a son, Moses, born in April 2006.
 Their son's name was inspired by a song Chris Martin wrote for Paltrow.
 Simon Pegg and Martin's bandmate Jonny Buckland are her daughter's godfathers.

 Paltrow cut down on work after becoming a mother.
 She also suffered from postpartum depression after the birth of her younger child in 2006.
-In March 2014, Paltrow announced that she and Martin had separated after ten years of marriage, describing the process as "conscious uncoupling."
+In March 2014, Paltrow announced that she and Martin had separated after ten years of marriage, describing the process as "conscious uncoupling".
 In her official announcement, Paltrow had her doctor, Habib Sadeghi, and his dentist wife, Sherry Sami, explain conscious uncoupling as "the ability to understand that every irritation and argument [within a marriage] was a signal to look inside ourselves and identify a negative internal object that needed healing," Sadeghi explained.
 "From this perspective, there are no bad guys, just two people, it's about people as individuals, not just the relationship".
 In April 2015, Paltrow filed for divorce, which was finalized on July 14, 2016.

 In 2014, Paltrow began dating producer Brad Falchuk, whom she met on the set of Glee in 2010.
-The couple went public with their relationship in April 2015, and announced their engagement on January 8, 2018.
-Their marriage ceremony was held on September 29, 2018 in the Hamptons on Long Island, New York.
+The couple went public with their relationship in April 2015 and announced their engagement on January 8, 2018.
+Their marriage ceremony was held on September 29, 2018, in the Hamptons on Long Island, New York.